-Obviously, we have some roles that have to be performed, but there are also elective roles so that people are focusing on the things that make them most empowered and most successful in their careers.
-One of the key concepts in Holacracy is “learning to separate role from soul.”
+Obviously, we have some roles that have to be performed, but there are also elective roles so that people are focusing on the things that make the most empowered and most successful in their careers.
+One of the key concepts in Holacracy is “learning to separate role from the soul.”
 An individual at our company might have 20 roles.
 For example, I have a role such as “writer of proposals,” and another like “reviewer of financials.”
 I also have “teacher of classes” (a role others also have) and “planner of retreats.
-We’re codifying all of the roles in our constitution and are starting to become proficient in this self-organization model where every employee is responsible for their own meaning and their own innovation.
+We’re codifying all of the roles in our constitution.
+We are starting to become proficient in this self-organization model where every employee is responsible for their own meaning and their own innovation.
 It’s really starting to change the face of our company.

 For a while, we had a couple of dedicated managers – people whose job it was to direct the other people.
 We realized early on we were uncomfortable with this because everyone in our company is a high performer.
 People needed coaching more than management, and I became concerned that too much oversight was stifling innovation (another thing we always tell our clients!).
 We haven’t fully implemented Holacracy yet, but we are on the path.
 The results have been overwhelmingly positive.

 Note: This is a preview of the full interview.
 The complete interview was selected by Apress for publication and continues in The Future of the Workplace.